Millenia-old cities, unparalleled gastronomic heritage, and pristine nature have made not just tourists but also expats flock to Italy’s shores.

 If everything is in order and all of the required documents have been submitted, you will get a decision within 30 days, as we previously mentioned.

-The next step is to apply for and get the actual investor visa.
+The next step is to apply for and get the actual Italy Golden Visa.

 Keeping in mind that the nulla osta is valid for six months, you should apply for your visa within that time frame.